Relintai/pandemonium_engine/doc/engine/props.md

 # PropData

-Props are basicly 3D scenes in a simple format, so other things can easily process them without instancing.
+Props are basically 3D scenes in a simple format, so other things can easily process them without instancing.

 For example if you create a building from MeshDataInstances, and then convert that scene to a prop, Voxelman can spawn it, merge it's meshes, and create lods without any scene instancing.